Mahmudul-hasan700/codewithhridoy/README.md

-# Stablo Pro - Next.js & Sanity CMS Blog Template

-# Installation

-Follow the installation guide to setup the stablo template.

-## Step 1.
-Clone the Repo

-Unzip the downloaded zip or clone the github repo to your local machine.
-Then open the project fodler in your favorite code editor.
-We prefer VSCode.

 ## Step 2.
 Setup `.env` Variables.

 Open the project folder and rename `.env.local.example` placed in the root folder into `.env.local` and add your sanity project ID.
 You can create a new project by visiting this link: https://www.sanity.io/get-started/create-project